Sales Enablement Definition for 2026: Boost Revenue

 Training and coaching

-If you're assessing your current approach, this guide to sales enablement management is a useful reference point for thinking about how managers operationalize enablement instead of leaving it as a one-time initiative.
+If you’re assessing your current approach, this guide to sales enablement management is a useful reference point for thinking about how managers operationalize enablement instead of leaving it as a one‑time initiative here6.

 If your technology can’t answer where reps were, what they completed, what changed in the territory, and what happened next, it’s incomplete for field sales.